rajangdavis/osvc_node/README.md

 ## Todo
 I am looking to implement the following items soon:
-1. OSCNode.QueryResultsSet, an object for performing multiple ROQL queries
-2. OSCNode.AnalyticsReportResults, an object for running Analytics Reports
+1. OSCNode.AnalyticsReportResults, an object for running Analytics Reports
-3. Convenience Methods for Analytics Filters and Date Time
+2. Convenience Methods for Analytics Filters and Date Time
-4. Test suite (in progress)
+3. Test suite (in progress)
-5. Documentation
+4. Documentation

 ## Compatibility